hpi-schul-cloud/nuxt-client/.github/pull_request_template.md

 <!--
   Keep in mind to changes to seed data, if changes are done by migration scripts.
-  Changes to the infrastructure have to discussed with the devops
+  Changes to the infrastructure have to discussed with the devops.
+  This information should be shown also in corresponding ticket, and collected on deployment release ticket.

-  This point should includes following informations:
+  This point should includes following information:
-  - What is required for deployment?
+  - What else is required for deployment?
-  - Envirement variables like FEATURE_XY=true
+  - Environment variables like FEATURE_XY=true
+  - Are there any migration scripts to be run?
-  - Migration scripts to run, other requirements
+  - other requirements
 -->

 ## New Repos, NPM pakages or vendor scripts

 <!--
   Keep in mind the stability, performance, activity and author.
   Describe why it is needed.
 -->

 ## Screenshots of UI changes

 <!--
-  only needed for visual changes

-  If visual changes exist, work together with UI/UX from beginning/ping UX with final PR -->

-## Approval for review
+  For UI changes, insert screenshots here.
+Has this been reviewed / with UX team?
+-->

+## Checklist before merging

-- [ ] All points were discussed with the ticket creator, support-team or product owner.
-The code upholds all quality guidelines from the PR-template.
+- [ ] Reviewer: The code upholds all quality guidelines from the PR-template
+- [ ] QA: The code has been manually tested (if applicable, and by another person)
+- [ ] PO: The code does what was requested in ticket, and any deviation was agreed with Product-Owner / ticket author / support-team

-> Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.
+> Notice: Please convert this Pull-Request to a Draft, or add the WIP label, until it is ready to be reviewed

-### Link to Definiton of Done

-More and detailed information on the _definition of done_ can be found [on Confluence](https://docs.schul-cloud.org/pages/viewpage.action?pageId=92831762)